mcrespoae/tempit/README.md

 ## Other limitations

-### Decorating classes that could be instantiated in another processes
+### Decorating classes that could be instantiated in other processes

 While this package generally delivers excellent performance and reliability, it's essential to be aware of certain scenarios where using the `tempit` decorator could lead to unexpected behavior or crashes: